Quantum Simulation Architecture for Lattice Bosons in Arbitrary, Tunable External Gauge Fields: Many-body States and the Lowest Landau Level

-The incoherent particle gain and loss rates in our array from single qubit decay and dephasing effects should not be a significant obstacle to studying strongly correlated many-body states.
+The incoherent particle loss rates in my array from single qubit decay and dephasing effects should not be a significant obstacle to studying strongly correlated many-body states.
 Using values from the previous section and from the superconducting qubit literature \cite{yoshihara,clarkewilhelm}, a typical hopping parameter would be $J/\hbar = 1 \rm{GHz}$.
-It is important to note here that the particles in our case are rotating frame antisymmetric superpositions of the ground and first excited states of the physical qubits, so their decay would be from one type of superposition to the other.
-This rate would be roughly given by the dephasing rate of the qubits, which for flux qubits is of order $1 \mathrm{MHz}$.
-With a Landau band spacing of $\omega_{\rm LLL} \simeq 3 J$ in a square lattice at $\Psi = 1/4$ quanta per plaquette, the relative correction to the Landau bandwidth from this process decay would be thus be insignificant.
-We expect that this loss rate by itself will not prevent quantum Hall states from forming in our array \cite{hafezilukin}.
+The decay rate would be roughly given by the decay/dephasing rate of the qubits, which for flux qubits is of order $1 \mathrm{MHz}$.
+With a Landau band spacing of $\omega_{\rm LLL} \simeq 3 J$ in a square lattice at $\Psi = 1/4$ quanta per plaquette, the relative correction to the Landau bandwidth from this process would be thus be insignificant, provided that the system is driven to balance the incoherent particle loss.
+I expect that this loss rate by itself will not prevent quantum Hall states from forming in our array \cite{hafezilukin}.
 Likewise, a small number of ``dead" sites (where a qubit is defective and cannot be excited) should also be relatively harmless-- the many-body wavefunction can eliminate these defects simply by nucleating a quasihole at each site.
 So long as the density of flux quanta is large compared to the defect density, these defects will simply make small shifts in the gap energy and particle density of the gapped states, but will not have any other qualitative effects on the system.